cjns/Site-Solutions-Website/testing.md

 1. Firefox has a placeholder opacity different from 1, which caused the text to be muted.
 I preferred this to the light text it was supposed to be and carried it over to Chrome by specifying an opacity of 0.6, which you can see on line 586 of the [style.css](./assets/css/style.css) file.

 ### Unfixed bugs
-1. Not at the time of writing this.
+1. No known bugs at the time of writing this.